Age-friendly Belfast Older Volunteer Awards 2019

 The awards celebrate the considerable contribution and positive impact that older volunteers make to the work of a wide variety of Belfast organisations and groups.

-The nomination period is now opened.
-The closing date for nominations is Friday 18 October at 4pm.
+The nomination period is now open.
+The closing date for nominations is extended to Friday 25 October at 4pm.

 The 2019 award categories are:

 Marie Mathews Participation Award: recognises a volunteer who embodies the true spirit of volunteering.

 Making a Difference Award: recognises a volunteer whose contribution has made a significant impact to your organisation’s work.
 This includes arts and culture, health and well-being, environmental projects, community development or any other charitable activity with a benefit to the community or individuals within it.